aaumar/Math-Behind-AI/_posts/2021-12-29-optimizers-in-machine-learning.md

 ## Stochastic Gradient Descent

 Stochastic gradient descent, as described from its name, introduce randomness into the learning process.
 While GD computes the whole dataset to update weights, SGD only takes one random point from the data and calculates the gradient from that data.
-In SGD, the weight $w$ is updated as
+In SGD, the weight $$w$$ is updated as

 $$w_{k+1}=w_k-\eta\nabla_w\left[\left(\hat y(x_n,w)-t_n\right)^2\right]$$

-where $n$ is chosen uniformly at random.
+where $$n$$ is chosen uniformly at random.

 This modification leads to: